ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 Editor: Interface Overview
 **************************

-Alyvix Editor allows you to create and execute complex scripts composed of multiple test case objects.
+Alyvix Editor lets you create and execute complex scripts composed of multiple test case objects.
 Each test case script is composed of sequential, conditional and loop commands, including support for subroutines and mapped templates.